-- 3.11 Tenants are provided with a point of contact in case of emergencies; - 3.12 Maintenance and servicing tasks which can be carried out in a planned and cyclical manner such as gas appliance servicing, electrical inspections and related works, fire detection and equipment servicing, gutter and window cleaning, exterior and interior painting are carried out with due regard to the convenience of occupants; - Where a dispute occurs between the owner and tenant/s as to when a repair has been reported then the date on which the repair was reported to the owner in writing shall be the accepted date; - Where reasonable and practical, to provide notification to occupants prior to attendance by contractors to undertake repairs; - That contractors and trades persons will remove all redundant components and debris from site on completion of works in a reasonable time and will behave in a professional and courteous manner at all times; - 3.16 All study bedrooms contain a bed, adequate clothes storage space, a desk, chair and curtains/blinds which are properly hung/fitted; - 3.17 All furnishings and furniture are clean and in reasonable condition at the commencement of the tenancy and comply, as appropriate, with the Furniture and Furnishings (Fire) (Safety) Regulations 1988; www.legislation.gov.uk/uksi/1988/1324/contents/made; - 3.18 Kitchens should meet with the Local Authority's advisory standards, especially in respect of the provision of cooking facilities, sinks, electrical sockets, worktops and cupboards.
-Full details can be found by visiting www.leeds.gov.uk; - 3.19 Where amenities are shared an adequate number of suitably located baths and/or showers and wash hand basins are provided, with constant hot and cold running water supplies and in a ratio of amenities to occupants that does not exceed 1:5; - Where amenities are shared, an adequate number of suitably located WC's are provided and in a ratio of amenities to occupants that does not exceed 1:5; - 3.21 Where there are up to four occupants sharing facilities, the WC may be located within the bathroom.
+- 3.12 Tenants are provided with a point of contact in case of emergencies; - 3.13 Planned and cyclical maintenance and servicing tasks such as gas appliance servicing, electrical inspections and related works, fire detection and equipment servicing, gutter and window cleaning, exterior and interior painting are carried out at appropriate intervals (so as to minimise the need for reactive repair and maintenance) and with due regard to the convenience of occupants; - 3.14 Where a dispute occurs between the member and tenant/s as to when a repair has been reported then the date on which the repair was reported to the owner in writing shall be the accepted date; - 3.15 Contractors and trades persons should behave in a professional and courteous manner at all times, carry out work to a good standard and remove all redundant components and debris from site on completion of the works; - 3.16 All study bedrooms contain a bed, adequate clothes storage space, a desk, chair and curtains/blinds which are properly hung/fitted.
+Study desks and chairs should be adequately sized and suitable for purpose; - 3.17 All furnishings and furniture are clean and in reasonable condition at the commencement of the tenancy and comply, as appropriate, with the Furniture and Furnishings (Fire) (Safety) Regulations 198810; - 3.18 Kitchens should meet with the Local Authority's advisory standards5, especially in respect of the provision of cooking facilities, sinks, electrical sockets, worktops and cupboards. - 3.19 Where amenities are shared an adequate number of suitably located baths and/or showers and wash hand basins are provided, with constant hot and cold running water supplies and in a ratio of amenities to occupants that does not exceed 1:5; - 3.20 Where amenities are shared, an adequate number of suitably located WC's are provided and in a ratio of amenities to occupants that does not exceed 1:5; - 3.21 Where there are up to four occupants sharing facilities, the WC may be located within the bathroom.
 Where five or more occupants are sharing, a WC must be located separate from the bathroom for every five occupants, however where a WC is located within an additional bathroom this will be satisfactory as a 'separate WC', provided that the bathroom is shared by no more than four people;